 A: The increase in the share of non-standard assets over the past 3 years has been an industry phenomenon.
 Non-standard assets are mostly allocated in alternative assets.
 For CPIC, the growth of 2017 was the highest in the last 3 years, with the share of non-standard assets increasing by 5.6 percentage points, the highest among peers.
 The main reason was fast raising interest rates in the second half of last year.
-Non-standard assets could offer a liquidity premium compared with standard assets with the same credit-rating.
-In terms of credit risk, it is also manageable, with the share of AA+ reaching 99.7% and AAA over 91% for those non-standard assets with an external credit-rating.
+Non-standard assets could offer a liquidity premium compared with standard assets with the share of AA+ reaching 99.7% and AAA over 91% for those non-standard assets with an external credit-rating.